ForestAdmin/forestadmin-experimental/packages/rpc-agent/README.md

 Be cautious when using an RPC data source within an RPC agent.
 Since an RPC agent behaves similarly to a real one, a schema is created and utilized by the RPC data source.
 Therefore, all collections added to it should be within this schema, which can potentially cause duplication issues.

-Unlike removeCollection, the markCollectionsAsRpc function removes the collection from the schema but retains the defined relationships.
+Unlike `removeCollection`, the `markCollectionsAsRpc` function removes the collection from the schema but retains the defined relationships.
 If you declare relationships on a collection marked as RPC, you should use [the provided plugin](../datasource-rpc/README.md#deal-with-rpc-relationship) on the gateway to perform the reconciliation.

 ## Examples